pasensio97/SDslam/README.md

   rosrun SD-SLAM Fusion Examples/ROS/SD-SLAM/ROS.yaml
   ```

-# 9. Reading saved data (Monocular mode only)
+# 9. Reading saved data

 Mapping data can be stored in a YAML file.
 You can save the current map at any moment pressing the `Stop and Save` button, or it will be created automatically when a sequence is completed.

-This data can be loaded afterwards before the SLAM algorithm starts.
+Saved data can be loaded afterwards both in monocular and RGBD modes:

 ## 9.1 Monocular Example